-The Contractor shall carry out the works specified on the associated job sheet in a safe and professional manner.
+The Contractor shall carry out the works specified on the associated job sheet.
+All works must be carried out in a safe and professional manner.
 Method statement documentation shall be supplied to BT for agreement prior to commencing any site works.